Skip to content

 GPUs and Accelerators at the CHPC

 The CHPC provides a range of compute nodes equipped with GPUs.
 These GPU-enabled devices are available on the granite, notchpeak, kingspeak, lonepeak, and redwood clusters (the latter being part of the Protected Environment).
-This document outlines the hardware specifications, access procedures, and usage guidelines for these resources.

 On this page